-Despite the concerns raised by the ACLU, Battiste said MPD hasn’t had anyone locally question its perp walk practices or seen a defendant request an attorney be present for one since he’s been with the department.
-He did say he understands some of those concerns, though.
+Despite the concerns raised by the ACLU, Battiste said MPD hasn’t had anyone locally question its perp walk practices, adding that he’s never seen a defendant request an attorney be present for one during his time with the department.
+However, he did say he understands some of the concerns.

 “Please follow me on Instagram, Famouzdb, to understand the real reasons why this is going on,” 26-year-old Raven Yates told reporters.
 “Anybody that knows me knows I am a woman of stature and prestige.
-Yes I look a mess, but I am blessed and highly favored.”
+Yes, I look a mess, but I am blessed and highly favored.
+Thanks for coming out.”

-Yates got a few laughs from reporters even as she was being arrested for allegedly assaulting a repo driver with a box cutter during a robbery.
+Yates got a few laughs from reporters and viewers online even as she was being arrested for allegedly assaulting a repo driver with a box cutter during a robbery.
 However, Briskman said he’s seen things go much worse for defendants going through perp walks locally.

-In the recent past, some suspects have made statements that could theoretically be used against them.
-When reporters asked Dearman why he killed six people, he said: “drugs were making me think things that’s not really happening.”
-He went on to plead not guilty to all charges.
+In the recent past, some suspects have made statements that could definitely be used against them.
+When reporters asked Dearman why he killed six people, he didn’t deny the charge.
+Instead, he said: “drugs were making me think things that’s not really happening.”
+Dearman went on to plead not guilty to all charges.

 As part of this report, Lagniappe reached out to news directors at all three of Mobile’s local TV stations seeking input about their coverage of perp walks.
 Ultimately, WALA Fox 10 was the only station that sent any kind of response.